-Join Peggy Fisher for an in-depth discussion in this video Understanding arrays, part of Up and Running with Java.
+Join Peggy Fisher for an in-depth discussion in this video Understanding arrays, part of Learning Java.

 - Downloading and exploring NetBeans

 - Understanding Java basics: data types, strings, arrays, and more

 - Sorting and searching arrays

 - Handling errors

 - Building GUIs